What Is an Electric Furnace?

 Furnaces are often considered the best heating source for regions with harsh winter weather.
 While natural gas has long been the most popular fuel choice to heat homes in the U.S., electricity is gaining ground as a close second.

 An electric furnace is a type of heater that uses electric heat coils and a blower fan to evenly distribute heat throughout your home.
 The components work differently than that of a gas furnace.
-Use this guide to help you determine what type of furnace you have.

-Parts of an electric furnace
+Parts of an Electric Furnace

 An electric wall furnace has several components that come together to make the equipment function smoothly.
 These include: